 One of the reasons I love using fresh coconut water is the freshness and taste.
 Most packaged coconut water brands do not taste like real coconut water.
 They also sometimes have off-smells, a hint of moldy taste or weird coloring (yellow, too cloudy, pink)….

 I grew up in Jamaica getting coconuts straight from the tree, so it’s hard for me to get used to coconut water that doesn’t taste absolutely delicious.
 Big companies cannot take the time to check and taste each individual coconut they open, and this can lead to inconsistencies in quality of the final product.

 Another reason to use fresh coconuts if possible is that you will have more control over cleanliness.
 Raw packaged juices, including coconut water, have unfortunately been contaminated with food-borne pathogens such as salmonella in the past.

 Once you chop open the coconut and pour out the water, it should be translucent.
 It should almost be as clear as water.
 Strain to remove any pieces of coconut shell, then follow the recipe instructions below.
-Click here to skip to the recipe, or continue reading for all the wonderful benefits of coconut water, and the potential implications for fermented coconut water.

 How do I know if my coconut water is good quality?